-NFL Players face financial difficulties after their careers end, According to Sports Illustrated.
+NFL Players face financial difficulties and bankruptcy after their careers end, According to Sports Illustrated.
 Approximately within 12 years after retirement, the percent of NFL players bankrupt or financially stressed is a whopping 78 percent.
 This means more than 3/4 of players either cannot manage their money, or have people “in their corner” who choose not to manage their money well.

 Then there are always those people who didn’t have much money early in life, then come across a small fortune, and go a bit wild when they do.
 Many clients come to my office: Ralph A. Ferro, Jr., Esq.
 Law Offices with this same situation.

 But going on a wild shopping spree and filing for bankruptcy are two different things.